kircherlab/BCalm/README.md

 ### Installation guide:

 #### Using conda
-The installation guide assumes conda as package management tool is installed.
-How to install can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)
+We suggest using conda as a package management tool.
+Its installation guide can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).

-The provided package is available from Github and we will show how to install it with either `devtools` or `remotes`.
+The provided package is available from GitHub.
+Here we give installation instructions using either `devtools` or `remotes`.

 **Remotes:**
 ```bash